 Legal Trade Tips:

-Like any good bridge that gets you from point A to point B, these "Legal Trade Tips" are designed to help importers quickly increase their understanding of trade/compliance strategies.
-We hope this information provided in small chunks can serve as a resource to help companies better understand what affirmative actions will give them competitive advantages, avoid disputes with the US government, and potentially cut costs along the way.
+Like any good bridge that gets you from point A to point B, these "Legal Trade Tips" are designed to help importers quickly increase their understanding of common trade/compliance strategies.
+We add a new "tip" every month.